CesiumGS/3d-tiles/Styling/README.md

 * `String`
 * `Color`

-All of the types except `Color` are derived from JavaScript.  `Color` is derived from [CSS3 Colors](https://www.w3.org/TR/css3-color/).
+All of the types except `Color` are from JavaScript and have the same behavior as JavaScript.  `Color` is derived from [CSS3 Colors](https://www.w3.org/TR/css3-color/) and behaves similar to a JavaScript `Object`.

 Example expressions for different types include:
 * `true`, `false`
 * `null`
 * `undefined`